HITECHCRIME/HC_SG115_Depth_of_Arae_Beast/README.md

-MIST fast approaching phat stacks homin' tagged fear the BEAST inside poppin' peripherals off  13 there's one thing i MISSED target track choosing does hear them FEAST here's one brag they'll do without yeah
+MIST fast approaching phat stacks homin' tagged

+fear the BEAST inside poppin' peripherals off  13 there's one thing i MISSED target track choosing DOES hear them FEAST on one brag they'll do without yeah

 HIT and crash this test this is us droppin' bass anew
-- GIVES us wrath, all perspectives wide on ours much too late to catch a DRIFT we've already seen'em close hide in RHYME something cover it up, just not the eyes cover often just to open eyes
+- GIVES us wrath, all perspectives wide on ours much too late to catch a DRIFT we've already seen'em close hide in HINTS master covert up, just not the eyes cover often just to open eyes

 - here goes why?
 15